 Judge Chooses Four Xarelto Claims to Push Through the Bellwether Trial Process

 Judge Fallon has picked four Xarelto claims to serve as bellwether lawsuits from the MDL to be tried during 2017.
-These include:

 - The first case, scheduled for February 2017, involves a Louisiana man who alleges that he suffered severe gastrointestinal bleeding after using Xarelto.

 - The second lawsuit to be tried in Louisiana has been brought by the husband of a woman who died from a brain hemorrhage approximately one month after she began taking Xarelto.

 - The third trial, which will be held in Mississippi, relates to a woman who claims to have suffered intestinal bleeding after using Xarelto to treat blood clots.

 - The fourth case involves a Texas man who died due to gastrointestinal bleeding resulting from the use of Xarelto.

 Although the results of these bellwether cases are not binding on the other Xarelto lawsuits in the MDL, they will likely set the tone for the Xarelto Case as a whole and settlement discussions, and be used to help determine whether a settlement can be reached.